Rootfin

 • Haloperidol (Haldol)

-Some patients in the past may have been misdiagnosed as having depression, and been prescribed the wrong medications to treat depression rather than Bipolar Disorder.
+Some patients in the past may have been misdiagnosed as having depression, and been prescribed the wrong medications to treat depression rather than bipolar disorder.
 If that is the case, make sure to explain this to your underwriter.

 They have experience with this very problem and can accommodate this accordingly.

 Life insurance with bipolar disorder is absolutely possible and not something that you should hesitate to move forward with.
+In fact, depending on the circumstances, extremely affordable coverage is available.

 We can help you find an insurance company that best fits your individual needs.

-Reading independent and unbiased reviews of several companies and comparing all options is the best course of action towards obtaining the lowest rates and the best overall chances of being approved for coverage with bi-polar disorder.
+Reading independent and unbiased reviews of several companies and comparing all options is the best course of action towards obtaining the lowest rates and the best overall chances of being approved for coverage with bipolar disorder.

 We are happy to help.